Do you want to feel more confident raising your intense gifted or twice-exceptional kid?

 My intense gifted child is autistic, has ADHD, or has a learning disability like dyslexia.
 Is this program designed for families like ours?

 Absolutely!
 I have a special interest in twice-exceptionality and Support Your Intense Gifted/2e Kid was designed with twice-exceptional kids in mind.
 I strive to make all the approaches and strategies neurodiversity-affirming and appropriate for twice-exceptional kids.
 We also spend significant time helping participants adapt the principles and strategies to their specific child's neurotype, personality, interests, and other characteristics.

 I have a lot of experience supporting families of intense gifted kids who are autistic, have ADHD, and have learning disabilities or sensory sensitivities - as well as supporting the kids themselves.
 I am continually learning about neurodiversity-affirming approaches to parenting and coaching as well as the lived experiences of neurodiverse folks of all kinds.

 If you're interested in the program and want to learn more about supporting your twice-exceptional kid, I would love to have you!

 What’s the refund policy?

 This is an all-in investment.
-There are no refunds after lab meetings have begun.
+There are no refunds after live meetings have begun.
 You’ll be learning a new framework to help you understand your child better, feel calmer as a parent, and bolster your support systems.
 The 8-week group coaching experience walks you through this framework and gives you the tools you need to make real, lasting changes in your parenting and your family.
 This is vulnerable, exciting work.
 I want you to be fully invested in the process so you can get the most out of what the learning lab has to offer.
 With this policy, you’ll know that your labmates are as invested in the process as you are.